SovereignCloudStack/standards/Standards/scs-0102-v2-image-metadata.md

 ---
 title: SCS Image Metadata
 type: Standard
-status: Draft
+status: Stable
 track: IaaS
 description: |
-  This is version 2 of the SCS-0102 Image Metadata Standard.
+  This is version 2.1 of the SCS-0102 Image Metadata Standard.
   It outlines how to categorize and manage metadata for cloud-based operating system images to ensure usability and clarity.
 The standard encompasses naming conventions, technical requirements, image handling protocols including updating and origin, and licensing/support details.
 These guidelines ensure